KhaiHuy123/analytics-processing-pipeline/README.md

 - Build a machine learning model on Google Colab to perform time series forecasting.

-- Build Airbyte asset to automatically load data (CDC) from Postgres to MySQL (optional)

 - Build sensors in Dagster to automatically re-run assets if they fail

 ## What errors can be appeared in this pipeline ?